New and Latter House of Israel, Detroit Michigan |

 Otto Bendry 7, Michigan

 William H Bickle, flour miller, was born in England circa 1849 to John and Sarah Bickle.
-He immigrated to Canada where he married
+He immigrated to Canada

 The Bickles were members of the House of Israel from at least 1891 when the lived in Sarnia, Ontario and were visited by Michael Mills.